pieterjanvc/colabNet/README.md

 ### Collaburation Network Exploration

-This tab allows users (aimed at students) to see what type of research and collaborations are going on in a department with the ability to filter on a specific topic, by researcher or collaborations between researchers.
+This tab allows users (aimed at students) to see what type of research and collaborations are going on in a research group (e.g. department) with the ability to filter on a specific topic, by researcher or collaborations between researchers.

 ### Collaburation Network Analysis

+_Not yet implemented_

-This tab is geared towards admins and will allows more detailed analysis and statistics on the level of researcher collaborations within a department.
+This tab is geared towards admins who can specify the list of researchers the network should focus on and will allow more detailed analysis and statistics on the level of researcher collaborations within the group.

+## Check the online demo

+_Currently not available_

 ## Running the app locally in R